-(1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during 2014 computed in accordance with FASB ASC Topic 718.
+- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during 2015 computed in accordance with FASB ASC Topic 718.
 The aggregate grant date fair value does not take into account any estimated forfeitures related to service-vesting conditions.
-These amounts do not reflect the actual economic value that will be realized by director upon the vesting of the stock options, the exercise of the stock options or the sale of the common stock underlying such stock options.
+These amounts do not reflect the actual economic value that will be realized by director upon the vesting of the stock options, the exercise of the stock options or the sale of the common stock underlying such stock options. - (2) Dr. Kupfer joined our Board effective November 2, 2015. - (3) Dr. Laghrissi-Thode joined our Board effective May 18, 2015.